Have you ever been at a party and hesitated when someone asked, “So what do you do?”

-While lots of people are their own boss and enjoy self-employment life, there are actually a few subsets of working for yourself and those subsets are more than just job titles.
-Depending on whether you call yourself a solopreneur, entrepreneur or freelancer, you might need to take different actions to keep your business growing.
+Depending on whether you call yourself a solopreneur, entrepreneur, or freelancer, you might need to take different actions and use various tools to keep your business growing.

 According to Merriam-Webster, a freelancer means “a person who acts independently without being affiliated with or authorized by an organization” or “a person who pursues a profession without a long-term commitment to any one employer.”

 Freelancing is becoming a much more popular self-employment option as many companies rely on flexible workforces.
 As of 2020, 59 million Americans were doing freelance work, that’s 36% of the nation’s workforce!
 It’s expected that the number of Americans freelancing will grow to 90.1 million by 2028.